Originally posted 2009-05-21 07:17:31. Republished by Blog Post Promoter

 Because of the structure of needlepoint and canvas, you cannot make precise partial stitches on needlepoint canvas.
 Therefore by looking for charts which have no quarter, half or three-quarter stitches you will save yourself lots of trouble.

-This means that the chart should look like the one above with symbols filling the entire square.
+This means that the chart should look like the one at the top of this article with symbols filling the entire square.
 Sometimes, but not always, the chart has partial stitches listed on the color key.

 A chart with partial symbols looks like this.
 You can see how some of the squares are only partially filled.
 These would be made with partial Cross Stitches.
 These soften lines in Cross Stitch but aren’t done in needlepoint.